Psychologist Explains Why a Messy Car Makes You Unhappy – Interview

 The emotional impact of the car we drive is surprisingly strong according to a new biometric study of vehicle owners conducted by HCD Research for Jiffy Lube.
 In a first-of-its-kind study that combines neuroscience and quantitative research techniques, researchers evaluated participants’ emotional responses to stimuli of negative scenarios in a car’s interior as well as exterior.

 A dirty vehicle elicited the strongest negative emotional response by participants, but it also caused participants to feel embarrassment and disgust about themselves…feelings that can linger outside their vehicle.
 Additionally, dashboard warning lights caused participants to feel out of control, which can contribute to higher levels of stress and nervousness throughout the day.
+A vehicle like this might even increase the risk of having to use a car accident lawyer.
+Being distracted could have knock-on effects for other drivers on the road, leading to further declines in driving quality and a higher risk of getting injured in a collision.

 When participants imagined themselves in clean, well-maintained vehicles more than half reported feeling comfort and happiness.
 Join me in a recent interview with Dr. Michelle Niedziela, a behavioral neuroscience expert, as she shares her reasoning and insights from the study and how our well-being revolves around the condition of our vehicle.